Bitcoin, Dogecoin, Ethereum, Litecoin, and Ripple. You may have heard these names, but wonder what they are.

 One reason for the wild fluctuations, says Douglas Feldman, founder of ZAF Capital, in New York, and an advisor to Stash, is that it’s still early days, and the number of people using cryptocurrency is still relatively small.
 “If [cryptocurrency] usage was widely accepted, the values wouldn’t fluctuate meaningfully,” Feldman says.

-For more information on the risks associated with cryptocurrencies and ICOs, the Securities and Exchange Commission (SEC), which sets regulations pertaining to market investments, has published some guidelines, which you can find here.
+For more information on the risks associated with cryptocurrencies, the Securities and Exchange Commission (SEC), which sets regulations pertaining to market investments, has published some guidelines, which you can find here.

 Key Takeaways: A cryptocurrency is a highly encrypted virtual currency that can be used to buy and sell goods and services, or as an investment vehicle.
 Banks won’t let you store it, so you have to set up a special digital wallet if you want to own it.
 Cryptocurrency is highly volatile, and can be subject to big swings in value.
-It’s still early days for cryptocurrency, but there’s plenty of interest in it, from big and small investors alike.
+It’s still early days for cryptocurrency, but there is an interest in it, from big and small investors alike.